ibm-cloud-docs/framework-financial-services-controls/controls-output/ir/ir-3.md

 {{site.data.keyword.attribute-definition-list}}

 # IR-3 - Incident Response Testing
 {: #ir-3}

 ## Control requirements
 {: #control-requirements}

-IR-3 - 0
+### IR-3 - 0

-    : The organization tests the incident response capability for the information system [IBM Assignment: at least annually] using [Assignment: organization-defined tests] to determine the incident response effectiveness and documents the results.
+Test the effectiveness of the incident response capability for the system _[IBM Assignment: at least annually]_ using the following tests: _[Assignment: organization-defined tests]_.

 ## Additional IBM Cloud for Financial Services specifications
 {: #additional-ibm-cloud-for-financial-services-specifications}

-- If lessons learned result in any necessary improvements to existing processes, ensure they are incorporated into the contingency plan no later than 30 days following all contingency events and exercises.
+If lessons learned result in any necessary improvements to existing processes, ensure they are incorporated into the contingency plan no later than 30 days following all contingency events and exercises.

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-Organizations test incident response capabilities to determine the overall effectiveness of the capabilities and to identify potential weaknesses or deficiencies.
-Incident response testing includes, for example, the use of checklists, walk-through or tabletop exercises, simulations (parallel/full interrupt), and comprehensive exercises.
-Incident response testing can also include a determination of the effects on organizational operations (e.g., reduction in mission capabilities), organizational assets, and individuals due to incident response.
+Organizations test incident response capabilities to determine their effectiveness and identify potential weaknesses or deficiencies.
+Incident response testing includes the use of checklists, walk-through or tabletop exercises, and simulations (parallel or full interrupt).
+Incident response testing can include a determination of the effects on organizational operations and assets and individuals due to incident response.
+The use of qualitative and quantitative data aids in determining the effectiveness of incident response processes.